AztecProtocol/aztec-verifier-contracts/README.md

 ## Generating Verification Keys and Proofs

 Run `bootstrap.sh` to clone git submodules, bootstrap barretenberg, download SRS and generate verification keys.
+The bootstrap will also install foundry to `./.foundry` so you can use `./.foundry/bin/forge` if you don't already have foundry installed.

 # Tests